AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ### Apply the Underline Style

-As an author apply the underline style to certain Title Components.
+Being an author let's apply the underline style to certain Title Components.

 1. Navigate to the **La Skateparks** article in the AEM Sites editor at: [http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html)
 1. In **Edit** mode, choose a Title component.
 Click the **paintbrush** icon and select the **Underline** style: